Our research is editorially independent but we may earn a commission for purchases made through our links.

 The sugar-white beaches on Marco Island reveal an array of treasures, from lion’s paws to moon shells, coquinas, clams and cockles, which are just some of the 400 shells species that have been found in the area.
 Make a stop at unspoiled Tigertail Beach on the north side of the island, where it’s possible to collect a vast array of beautiful, exotic shells during your excursion.

-Shelling is a favorite pastime for both locals and visitors alike near Anna Maria Island.
-Sitting on the southern edge of the island is Coquina Beach, where soft white sand and clear waters offer plenty of shelling opportunities.
+Shelling is a favorite outdoor activity on Florida’s beloved Anna Maria Island.
+Sitting on the southern edge of the island is Coquina Beach, its soft white sand and clear waters offer plenty of shelling opportunities.
 Take the ferry to Egmont Key, where you can spend a quiet afternoon scouring through piles of shells that have washed up to the shoreline.

 Barefoot Beach in Naples is on many shell collectors radar, as this 342-acre park makes for a fabulous day of treasure hunting.
 Look for corals, alphabet cone, arks, bonnets, bubbles, Conches and paws, from the tiny Kitten’s Paw to the giant Lion’s Paw.
 This area is quiet and secluded, and its long stretch of beach can be enjoyed with a day of swimming, camping, canoeing and kayaking.

-A great excursion that the kids will enjoy, go beachcombing along Venice Beach to discover prehistoric shark teeth.
+Even the kids will enjoy exploring Venice Beach, as beachgoers of all ages will delight in discovering its collection of prehistoric shark teeth.
 Nicknamed the “Shark Tooth Capital of the World”, this beach offers unique souvenirs that date back millions of years.
 Your best bet is to head to the rock outcrops along the 177-acre Caspersen Park Beach on the south side of the city.

-A place to go beachcombing in solitude, Fort Myers Beach offers a landscape of frolicking dolphins in the water and an array of birds soaring over your head.
+A perfect place to go beachcombing, Fort Myers Beach offers a landscape of frolicking dolphins in the water and an array of birds soaring over your head.
 Enjoy a day of soaking up the sunshine and look for shells away from the crowds, where you’ll discover Florida spiny jewel box, tulip banded shells, Florida cones, conches and more.
-Afterwards, you can go birdwatching, kayaking or canoeing.
+Afterward, you can enjoy a quiet morning of birdwatching, kayaking or canoeing or visit nearby attractions.

 You can take a shuttle or tour boat from Panama City to the aptly named Shell Island, a tiny oasis that is perfect for when you want to get away from it all.
 A pristine beach area that is unspoiled, its underdevelopment means you’ll find plenty of seashells to collect in addition to enjoying a day of swimming, snorkeling and beachcombing.
 Look for conch shells, junonia shells, tulip shells and spotted slipper shells.

 You’ll find an abundance of shells on Amelia Island and Fernandina Beach, including sand dollars, junonia shells, and tulip banded shells.
 Plan to shell around the low phase of the tide, and search in the “shell line” where the highest waves stop as they deposit groups of shells.
-You can easily spend a quiet afternoon strolling for treasures and swimming in the calm waters.
+A favorite family-friendly destination in Florida, you can easily spend a quiet afternoon strolling for treasures and swimming in the calm waters.